Balanced matrices: Trace, determinants and eigenvalues associated with balanced matrices

-In this section we examine various statistics associated with balanced matrices.
-We study the behaviour of their trace, their determinants, their eigen-values, their eigen-vectors and their corresponding interplay in this setting. \begin{proposition} Let be a fully-balanced square matrix with positive real entries.
-Then $a<\epsilon$ if and only if $Tr(A)\leq N_{\epsilon}$ for any $\epsilon >0$. \end{proposition}
+In this section, we examine various statistics associated with balanced matrices.
+We study the behaviour of their trace, their determinants, their eigenvalues, their eigenvectors and their corresponding interplay in this setting.